 Making books with children is a really fun project.
 Homemade books can be used for short stories, drawings, art projects.
 Children can can also make a book about a particular subjects that interests them.
-As we are entering a new season I thought it would be fun to make some books about fall or spring (depending on where you live).
+As we are entering a new season I thought it would be fun to make some books about spring.
+Keep scrolling for the FREE printable.

 Making a book doesn’t have to be complicated.
 To make it super easy I have created some free printables.